When do classes begin for the 2020-2021 dance season?

 What is the difference between the recreational, fundamental, and competitive programs?

 The level of commitment is the biggest difference between the programs.
-The recreational dancers typically meet once a week for 30 minutes to 2 hours.
+The recreational dancers typically meet once a week for 30 minutes to 3 hours.
 They have one performance for each routine at recital.
-Fundamental dancers typically meet twice a week for 2 to 4 hours a week.
+Fundamental dancers typically meet once or twice a week for 30 minutes to 2 hours a week.
 The focus of this program is dance education.
 There is no required performance for fundamental classes.
 Competitive dancers typically attend classes 2 to 4 days a week for 2.5 to 6 hours a week.
-There are multiple performance opportunities for competitive dancers including regional and national dance competitions and recital.
+There are multiple performance opportunities for competitive dancers including regional and national dance competitions in addition to recital.